tanvigade04/patients_insurance_policy/README.md

-# SQL_CaseStudy on Patients Insurance Policy history
+# SQL_CaseStudy on Patients Medical history and insurance claim amount
-Performed exploratory data analysis to gain insights into patients’ insurance history.
+Performed exploratory data analysis to gain insights into patients’ medical history.
 # Questions explored
 -- 1	Show all columns and rows in the table.